nogibjj/Nakiyah_IndividualProject2/README.md

 ```

 ## Purpose of this project
-This project aims to analyze the impact of remote work on mental health through the data extraction, transformation, and loading (ETL) pipeline.
-This project is designed with Rust to leverage its performance and safety features.
+This project provides functions for ETL (Extract, Transform, Load) operations and querying a SQLite database to enable efficient data analysis.
-I used GitHub Copilot to convert my Python code into Rust, using its suggestions as a base.
-I adjusted the code to improve accuracy and error handling, making the ETL pipeline more reliable for analyzing remote work’s impact on mental health.
+This repository processes data from an external public dataset and stores it in a SQLite database using Rust

-Overall, this project repository processes data from an external public dataset and stores it in a SQLite database.
-The key stages of the pipeline are as follows:
+(to leverage its performance and safety features).
+Overall, The key stages of the pipeline are as follows:

 1. Extract: Data is fetched from a public GitHub repository and loaded into a local CSV file.